sarah-antillia/Augmented-BUS-UC-ImageMask-Dataset/README.md

 <br>

 <h3>2.2 Generate colored mask files</h3>
-  The BUS-UC dataset includes 2 types of images and masks data, Benign and Malignant, but those mask files are all white-black image.
+  The BUS_UC dataset includes 2 types of images and masks data, Benign and Malignant, but those mask files are all white-black image.
 Therefore, we created green and red colored mask files from masks in Benign and Malignant dataset. by using Python script <a href="./MaskColorizer.py">MaskColorizer.py</a><br>